Take This to Your Grave: Songs

 "'Tell That Mick He Just Made My List of Things to Do Today'" opens with a telephone dial tone, which Wentz found particularly enjoyable, as it provided stark contrast to the louder instrumentation to follow.
 The song's chorus was the result of many arguments between Wentz and Stump over the phonetic phrasing of words versus their meaning.
 Wentz ended up throwing out all of Stump's lyrics for the first time in the recording process, and rewrote them entirely himself - a first.
 Stump said, "I realized I must really want to be in this band at this point if I'm willing to put up with this much fuss."
 Lyrics such as "Let's play this game called 'when you catch fire' / I wouldn't piss to put you out," were inspired by Chris Conley's use of bizarre metaphors to prove a point on Saves the Day's Through Being Cool.
+The song title in itself is a slightly altered quote from the 1998 movie Rushmore.
 "Dead on Arrival" is among the earliest compositions, dating to before Hurley joined the band.
 Stump's song "Saturday" marked one of the first times Wentz and Stump collaborated on lyrics.
 Wentz considered it the best representation of the band at the time.
 In contrast, both disliked "Grand Theft Autumn/Where Is Your Boy" during the recording process; Stump particularly disliked the a cappella opening, which was O'Keefe's idea.